📄 Free PDF: 30 NotebookLM prompts (used by 21,000+ researchers, students & professionals · 30,000+ prompts copied) — Get the Cheat Sheet →

 What is NotebookLM?

-Google's free AI research assistant that reads your uploaded documents and answers questions grounded exclusively in those sources — with citations.
-Runs on Gemini 3.
-Available in 180+ regions.
-Unlike ChatGPT, it never hallucinates because it only answers from your materials.
+NotebookLM is Google's free AI research assistant that reads your uploaded documents and answers questions grounded exclusively in those sources — with citations to exact passages.
+It runs on Gemini 3.5 with Antigravity, available in 180+ regions.
+Unlike ChatGPT, it only answers from your materials using RAG (Retrieval-Augmented Generation).

 How is NotebookLM different from ChatGPT?

 NotebookLM answers only from your documents using RAG.
-ChatGPT answers from training data and the internet.
+ChatGPT answers from its training data and the internet.
 NotebookLM provides clickable citations for every answer.
 ChatGPT may mix its knowledge with your uploads.
-For a side-by-side table, see our Setup Guide.
+Use NotebookLM for accuracy about specific documents; use ChatGPT for creative generation.

 What source types does NotebookLM support?

-PDFs, Google Docs, Google Slides, web URLs, YouTube videos (auto-transcribed), audio files (MP3, WAV), Google Sheets, images, and pasted text.
-Up to 50 sources on free, 300 on Pro.
+PDFs, Google Docs, Google Slides, web URLs, YouTube videos (auto-transcribed), audio files (MP3, WAV — auto-transcribed), Google Sheets, images (OCR), and pasted text.
+Up to 50 sources per notebook on the free tier, 300 on Pro.
+NotebookLM can also discover sources from the web using agentic search (Gemini 3.5).

 Is NotebookLM free?